dmbarbour/wikilon/docs/ABCRT.md

 Also, it might be useful to support a second evaluation mode for type inference.

+I'll avoid using tokens or callbacks for side-effects at this time.
+I'd prefer to encourage effects models that can be easily simulated and tested in a purely functional ABC environment.

 ## External Utilities

 I'll actually include a copy of these directly, no shared libs.